andresmascl/scrapbot.ai/README.md

 - Produces structured JSON responses
 - Replies to the user using local neural text-to-speech (TTS)

-All core logic is designed to be **local-first** and runnable on commodity hardware.

----

 ## What Scrapbot.ai Does NOT Do (yet)